 BTEC National Diploma/QCF Extended Diploma

-PPP from a Science related subject.
+PPP in a Science related subject.

 BTEC National Certificate/QCF Diploma

-MP from a Science related subject.
+MP in a Science related subject.

 GNVQ and AGNVQ